 Group

 James Luk is from a small village near Stevenage in North Hertfordshire.
 He completed an MChem at the University of St Andrews, where his masters project involved the use homogeneous catalysts in amide hydrogenation and the effect of amines in poisoning these catalysts.
-James is currently a PhD student in the Kumar research group.
+James is currently a PhD student in the Kumar research group (started in Sep 2022).
 In his free time, he enjoys playing football, hiking and playing the saxophone and guitar.

 Group Mascot

-This is Tooky – First of Her Name, Queen of the Amazon Kingdom, Protector of the Twelve Principles of Green Chemistry and Breaker of (C-C) chains.
+This is Tooti – First of His Name, Protector of the Twelve Principles of Green Chemistry and Breaker of chains.
 Tooky is building a group to strive like an army for making our planet green again.
 Please get in touch if interested in joining this group!!

 Group picture 2021-2022